Generalized Fractional Repetition Codes for Binary Coded Computations: Proposed Binary Gradient Coding Scheme

 \subsection{Encoding Matrix}

 The idea is to work with congruence classes $\bmod(s+1)$ on the set of the workers' indices $\N_n$, in such a way that the workers composing a congruence class are roughly assigned the same number of partitions (differing by no more than one), while all partitions appear exactly once in each class.
 By \textit{congruence class} we simply mean the set of integers $j\in\N_n$ which are equivalent $\bmod\ (s+1)$.
 The classes are denoted by $\left\{[i]_{s+1}\right\}_{i=0}^s$.
 One could use a random assignment once it is decided how many partitions are allocated to each worker.
 However, in order to get a deterministic encoding matrix, we assign the partitions in ``blocks'', i.e., submatrices consisting of only $1$'s.
-For clarity, we assume that $n=k$, though it is straightforward to adapt this approach to cases with $n\neq k$.
+With this setup, condition \eqref{cond_gen_GC_B} becomes